UCL/dcprogs/documentation/source/manual/likelihood_of_Q.rst

 :c++11:

-  :cpp:member:`DCProgs::Log10Likelihood::bursts` is a public member and can be accessed directly.
+  :cpp:member:`HJCFIT::Log10Likelihood::bursts` is a public member and can be accessed directly.

 Finally, some of the attributes, namely, :py:attr:`Log10Likelihood.tcritical`, :py:attr:`Log10Likelihood.upper_bound`, :py:attr:`Log10Likelihood.lower_bound`, act both as parameters and as switch when given special values.
-These special values are `None` and `numpy.NaN` in python and :c:data:`DCProgs::quiet_nan` in c++.
+These special values are `None` and `numpy.NaN` in python and :c:data:`HJCFIT::quiet_nan` in c++.
 In python, the special values will always be transformed to `None`.

 :python: